watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

     Azure Kubernetes Service (AKS) provides a fully managed service with the full set of orchestration and management tools.
 This is the best possible choice for reduced management overhead while still having access to the features provided with orchestration platforms like Kubernetes.

-3. We heard Azure CosmosDB is compatible with MongoDB.
+3. We heard Azure Cosmos DB is compatible with MongoDB.
 Will this provide a migration that minimizes code changes?

-    Azure CosmosDB supports multiple NoSQL data models; including supporting a MongoDB API.
-This provides compatibility for code written for MongoDB to communicate with CosmosDB without code changes; for easier migration and interoperability.
+    Azure Cosmos DB supports multiple NoSQL data models; including supporting a MongoDB API.
+This provides compatibility for code written for MongoDB to communicate with Cosmos DB without code changes; for easier migration and interoperability.

 ## Customer quote (to be read back to the attendees at the end)

-"With Azure Kubernetes Service (AKS) we feel confident we can make the move to a container-based platform with the right DevOps support in place to be successful with a small team."
+"With Azure Kubernetes Service (AKS) and Cosmos DB we feel confident we can make the move to a cloud-native, container-based platform with the right DevOps support in place to be successful with a small team."

 - Arthur Block, VP of Engineering at Fabrikam Medical Conferences